mageplaza/magento-2-gdpr/README.md

 So, it’s high time to concern about your Magento 2 store and prepare for it now no matter where you are located before your organization is in compliance on May 25th, 2018.

-### Cookie restriction
-Online stores often use cookies to enhance customer experience.
-However, through this, a customer can be identified and this is why you need to concern about this.
-Mageplaza GDPR extension allow store admins to design the Cookie message by using HTML; also, the position to feature the message can be configured to be at the top or bottom of your webpage.
-Cookie can be restricted in specific countries based on your settings in the backend also.

 ### People also search for